joefrost01/data-pipeline/docs/streaming.md

 ## Overview

 Lane 2 (Streaming) handles sub-hour data that can't wait for the hourly batch cycle.
-The primary use case is RFQ (Request for Quote) events that feed the surveillance partner's real-time alerting.
+The primary use case is events that feed the regulatory real-time alerting.

 ```
 Kafka → Pub/Sub Bridge → Pub/Sub → BigQuery Storage Write API → dbt (dedupe) → Consumer